 A different approach would be to utilize machine learning to get a grasp what users think is beautiful and ugly.
 The System would review a bunch of tagged data, that is “attractive” or “not attractive”.
 After this, the system would then proceed to create a pattern from the facial data acquired, and then be able to decide if the user is attractive or not.

 To acquire the tagged data, another source of tagged images would be required.
 For this a separate application would be beneficial to be developed.
 The Application would be simple, users would receive different pictures of different users, and the community would then decide if the person in the picture is attractive or not.
 The Data gathered from the application would allow the system to learn what people think is attractive and then create a pattern for the attractiveness measurement.
+Another way of acquiring tagged data is to utilize the hotlist of the popular website “hot or not” [14].
+“Hot or not” is a website that allows users to rate other users facial image and grade them with a “hot or not” scale of 1-10.
+The “hotlist” is the list that shows the top candidates with the highest score on the website.
+The hotlist provides images and score for research purposes, making it an alternative of acquiring tagged data.
+This data can then be used to train a machine learning based system to create a model of facial attractiveness.

 There are many more solutions to measure attractiveness.
 Machine Learning is usually a high rewarding approach, due to the system evolving after multiple uses, however at the beginning, the system proofs to be mostly inaccurate and after some time of usage it becomes more precise.
 Where a System that measures a multiple of factors related to attractiveness and then provide a score based on these factors, offers high and accurate data all the time of usage.
 Both solutions are viable for this project.
 The next step would then create a platform where this System can perform on.